malasiaa/FoodClassificationCNN_Streamlit/README.md

 finalmodel_batch128 - From "scratch" CNN model.

-AGG_WebApp - Script used for the development of the streamlit app, which uses requirements.txt (all the dependencies required to run the model) and vgg_foodclass.h5 (VGG model weights).
+AGG_WebApp - Script used in the development of streamlit app, which uses requirements.txt (all the dependencies required to run the script) and vgg_foodclass.h5 (VGG finetuned model weights).